Skip to content

 A common defect when you weld uphill is unfilled grooves along the bead’s sides (or toes).
 The arc melted the metal, but the traveling speed was too fast, and the weld metal didn’t fill the crater.
 We call this undercut.

 To prevent these problems, you modify all the welding parameters to create a smaller puddle.
-You can also use weave beads for improved puddle support as you progress.
+You can also use weave beads to support the melted metal as you work.

 Uphill welding and arc blow

-Uphill welding tends to concentrate large amounts of heat to the upper section of the joint.
-That’s because:
+Uphill tends to concentrate large amounts of heat on the upper section of the joint, because:

-As a result, the two directions drive the heat towards the ending point, making it too hot.
+As a result, the two directions drive the heat toward the ending point, making it too hot.
 The slow traveling speed worsens the effect.

 That may result in melting the edges and a defect called arc blow.
 Arc blow happens when concentrated magnetic forces point the arc away from the joint.
 As a result, the final bead will be asymmetrical.

 To prevent these defects, you can use a run-off tab.
-A run-off tab is a small piece of metal (e.g., 2″x2″x the metal thickness you weld), beveled and tack welded at the ending point of the joint.
+This is a small piece of metal (e.g., 2″x2″x the metal thickness you weld), beveled and tack welded at the ending point of the joint.

 When you weld and reach the end of the joint, you continue on the run-off tab.
 This way, the tab will absorb the excessive heat, the ending crater, and delay the arc blow defect.
-When you finish welding, you remove the tab.
+When you finish, you remove the tab.

 What is vertical-down (downhill) welding?

-Vertical-down or downhill welding is when you start welding from the top side of the joint and travel downwards.
-This direction inputs less heat, making it suitable for open root joints and thin metals that would have been damaged by uphill welding.
+Vertical-down or downhill welding is when you start from the top side of the joint and travel downwards.
+This direction inputs less heat, making it suitable for open root joints and thin metals.

-1. You use a fast traveling speed to control the gravity’s influence and keep the puddle in place.
+- You use a fast traveling speed to control gravity’s influence and keep the puddle in place.

-2. The arc points more on the puddle and less on the metals.
+- The arc points more on the puddle and less on the workpiece.

-As a general rule, metals that are 1/8″ (3.2 mm) or thinner, it’s best to weld them downhill.
-Otherwise, the welding heat will burn through or warp them.
+As a general rule, for 1/8″ (3.2 mm) or thinner metals, it’s best to weld downhill.
+Otherwise, the heat will burn through or warp them.

-However, for most jobs, metals 1/4″ and thicker often have fusion problems.
+However, for most jobs, metals 1/4″ and thicker often have fusion problems with downhill.

-• The final bead is better-looking with a smoother surface.
+- The final bead is prettier with a smoother surface.

 Now let’s see what bead types and weave patterns you can use.

-For uphill welding, you can use straight beads (stringers) or weave beads.
+For uphill, you can use straight beads (stringers) or weave beads.

 However, vertical stringers often have irregular and convex surfaces.
-They also need more passes to fill a thick joint.
-This makes multipass welds hard to do without lack of fusion problems between each bead.
+You also need more passes to fill a thick joint.
+These make multipass welds hard to do without lack of fusion problems between each bead.

-Stringers are frequently used for the first pass but weave beads are practical and quite popular for thick joints because they:
+Stringers are preferred for the first pass but weave beads are practical and quite popular for thick joints because they:

-• Momentarily point the arc at the bead’s toes to achieve deeper fusion.
+- Momentarily point the arc at the bead’s toes to achieve deeper fusion without undercut.

 When weaving, you move the arc side-to-side across the joint and focus it on the cold edges of the previous pass for one second or two.
 You must pause long enough to:

-It’s essential to spend less time when passing through the joint’s center to prevent too much buildup.
-The center is always hot, and enough weld metal will flow to cover it.
+It’s essential to spend less time when passing through the joint’s center to prevent high buildup.
+The center is always hot, and enough weld metal will flow to fill it.

 The “Z” weave creates a wide shelf to support the puddle, fills large joints with a few passes, and prevents concave surfaces.
 The maximum weaving width should be 3/4″ (19 mm).
 After that, the temperature differences between each side can get too high.

-One common mistake with the Z weave is to lift the electrode too much when traveling from side to side.
+One common mistake with the Z weave is directing the puddle too high when traveling from side to side.
 Each puddle you make at the toes must connect with the one below it.

 When you weld vertical-down, you don’t use weaving.
 You pass stringer beads with or without a short side-to-side motion to control the speed and make the bead flatter.
 This way, you can travel fast enough to keep the puddle behind the arc.